TCG_06_08_20_086.jpg

 Are you certified organic?

-We hold ourselves to a very high standard, even avoiding the roughly 30 organic-approved pesticides and herbicides the USDA allows for use on organic produce.
-We have found the process and annual investment of $750-$1500+ for USDA organic certification unnecessary because we’re personally committed to a natural and sustainable approach to farming, focusing on soil health, biodiversity, and plant nutrition with minimal disturbance to the soil and the environment.
-We don’t use synthetic fertilizers, herbicides, or pesticides.
-There are a couple of organic-approved solutions we keep on hand for a very select few of our crops that are highly susceptible to infestations, and we use them only as a last resort to prevent complete crop devastation.
+We have found the process and annual investment of $750-$1500+ for USDA organic certification unnecessary because we’re personally and wholeheartedly committed to a more natural and sustainable approach to farming, focusing on soil health, biodiversity, and plant nutrition with minimal disturbance to the soil and the environment.
+We never use synthetic fertilizers, herbicides, or pesticides.
+We hold ourselves to a very high standard, avoiding nearly all of the roughly 30 organic-approved pesticides and herbicides the USDA allows for use on organic produce whenever possible.
+There are only a couple of well-researched organic-approved solutions we keep on hand for a very select few crops that are highly susceptible to infestations, and we use them only as a last resort to prevent complete crop devastation.
+Instead, we opt to use more eco-friendly methods than USDA Organic, including insect netting and row cover, for example, and spend a lot of time weeding.
 Sean loves talking about our growing practices, in case you’d like to learn more!

 What’s a CSA?

 A CSA is a Community Supported Agriculture program.
 When you sign up for our CSA, you are buying a share of our produce for the season ahead.
-You will pay upfront for the entire season, saving you in the long run, and giving us a jump start on costs for the year, and in return, you receive a box of in-season produce either weekly or bi-weekly for 20 weeks.
-For weekly pickup at our farm, go with our Regular or Large Share, and for bi-weekly, our Half Share.
+You will pay upfront for the entire season, saving you in the long run, and giving us a jump start on costs for the year, and in return, you pick up a box of in-season produce either weekly or bi-weekly for 20 weeks from our farm in Holliston, MA.
+For weekly pickup, go with our Regular or Large Share, and for bi-weekly, our Half Share.

 How will I get my CSA Share?